erin-vu/Bankruptcy-Prediction-in-Taiwan/README.md

 ## Overview

-We will be using data from the Taiwan Economic Journal on company financial statuses from 1999 to 2009 from [Kaggle](https://www.kaggle.com/fedesoriano/company-bankruptcy-prediction) to build models that classify if a company is bankrupt or not.
-We will then use that model to predict if a company will bankrupt or not in order for our stakeholder, a Taiwanese hedge fund, to make better, guided decisions towards short positions.
+We will be using data from the Taiwan Economic Journal on company financial statuses from 1999 to 2009 from [Kaggle](https://www.kaggle.com/fedesoriano/company-bankruptcy-prediction) to build binary classification models that classifies a company as bankrupt or not.
+We will then use that model to predict on unseen data to see if a company will bankrupt or not in order for our stakeholder, a Taiwanese hedge fund, to make better, guided decisions towards short positions.

 ## Business Problem